 Vegan food in Ljubljana

-- Soup is the most popular starter (on Sundays is a must).
+- Soup (most commonly beef soup) is the most popular starter (on Sundays is a must).

 - We eat the main dish at the same time as the salad.

-- Meals are usually large and hard to digest (based on animal fat, eggs, flour-based dishes, potatoes)
+- Meals are usually large, caloric and hard to digest (based on animal fat, eggs, flour-based dishes, butter, cream, potatoes).